-Related Piece (First Part): The Road to Recovery – The Beginning
+Related Piece: The Road to Recovery – The Beginning

 Someone sent me a message and she made me realized how important letting go was.
 It felt like I’ve joined the ice bucket challenge.
 And every cell, every fiber, and every part of me woke up with a jolt!

-She told me that if I really love my late husband, I will have to set him free.
-I will have to let him go and allow him to rest.
+She told me that if I really love my late husband, I’ll have to set him free.
+I’ll have to let him go and allow him to rest.

 I’ve tried hard to fight my inner demons to stay afloat.
 I’ve done things which were beneficial for my recovery.
 Some were like stones that I’ve picked up to hit my own head, though.
 Nonetheless, I’d like to share with you the activities that I’ve done in attempt to heal my battered self.

 My late husband and I met in the Singles for Christ, CFC Family Ministry.
 When we got married, we’ve integrated to the group for married people, the Couples for Christ.
 And since I’ve become a widow, I’ve joined the Handmaids of the Lord.
 I’ve become more busy serving His community.

 I’ve prayed and sought God more.
 I’ve also requested for personal healing through our elders whose gift was that of healing.